aragon/hack/docs/guides-publish.md

 We will also need a running [IPFS server](https://docs.ipfs.io/guides/guides/install/).
 For this tutorial, we will assume that the IPFS server is running locally with its API port set to `5001` and gateway to `8080`.

+Excellent IPFS pinning services like [Pinata](https://pinata.cloud) and [Eternum](https://www.eternum.io) are also available for a reasonable price.

 ## Introduction to environments

 This app has 3 environments defined: